The Environmental Impact of the Food Industry

 As a result, food is now responsible for 26% of global carbon emissions (Our World in Data, 2019).
 So, how exactly does the food industry impact our planet?
 Let’s dive in through this comprehensive guide.

-At CleanHub, we’re committed to helping brands improve their environmental impact.
+At CleanHub, we’re committed to helping brands reduce their environmental impact.
 Want to get involved?
-Get in touch with our experts today to learn how you can reduce your business’s plastic footprint.
+Get in touch with our team of in-house experts today to learn how you can reduce your business’s plastic footprint.

 What’s on this page?